-With the multitude of possibilities modern electronics present to music, accommodating individual preferences becomes increasingly specific and a greater fluidity in connecting more diverse groups is easier.
-The Western view of music can be commercial, celebrity dominated and technically elite, whereas many Eastern cultures with healthier communities prioritize aspects such as inclusion, participation and oral traditions long lived through their simplicity and sentiment.
+With the multitude of possibilities modern electronics available, accommodating individual preferences becomes increasingly possible and a greater fluidity in connecting more diverse groups is easier.
+The Western view of music can be commercial, celebrity dominated and technically elite, whereas many non-western cultures with healthier communities prioritize aspects such as inclusion, participation and oral traditions.
 Community Loops promotes values more central to the socially and personally beneficial elements of music making, through the appreciation of simplistic musical forms, cooperation before aesthetic and the adaptability and possibilities offered by large combinations of electronics.

 This is why the Community loops team collaborate their knowledge and equipment to bring together a large electronic music set ups for people to partake in.
 The joy of electronics applied to intuitive music making is that every sound becomes a valid part of the process.
 The sounds become relative to the process, for where one sound seems out of place, it is then integrated into the music through adaption by the series of music devices.

-Community Loops is running a regular open studio at The Synergy Centre, every Sunday from 2-6.
-The project seeks to collaborate with its audience by inviting the Brighton community to contribute to a collaborative piece of music.
+Community Loops ran a regular open studio at The Brighton Synergy Centre, every Sunday from 2-6.